slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 <!--
 - Normalize this by age 30: Talk slow.
 Be clear.
 Never mumble.
 Don’t interrupt.
+- As you get older, you want to simplify your life: family and friends with no drama, nutritional and exercising habits with no health risk, a neighborhood with no worry about public safety and cleanliness, time online with no anger and outrage.
+A simple, but better life.
+- At twenty, you think you have the whole world figured out, then with every passing year, you become more humble, you stop jumping to conclusions, you stop judging people you actually don’t know.
 -->

 > *"The foundation of maturity: just because it’s not your fault doesn’t mean it’s not your responsibility."
 -- Kevin Kelly [1952]*

 The advantage of aging is that you become more decisive.
 Maturing is realizing that many things don’t need your comments.
-Maturity is when you don’t force people to choose you.
+Maturity is when you don’t force people to choose you, when you feel like you have to stop taking care of the world.

 > *"The youth can walk faster but the elder knows the road."
 -- vox populi*

 > *"Young men think old men are fools; but old men know young men are fools."
 -- George Chapman [1559]*

-> *"Forty is the old age of youth; fifty is the youth of old age."
--- Victor Hugo [1802]*

 > *"The old believe everything; the middle-aged suspect everything; the young know everything."
 -- Oscar Wilde [1854]*